ceciliazhou/distributed_web_crawler/README.md

-This is a simple web crawler.
+This is a web crawler.
 It downloads and parses web pages starting with a given set of web sites which is called seeds.

 ###Usage:

-	python crawler.py [options]
+	crawler.py [options]

 	Options:
 	  -h, --help